MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02_Create a virtual network infrastructure.md

 A network security group (NSG) secures network traffic in your virtual network.

-1. In the search box at the top of the portal, enter **Network security group**.
+1. In the search box at the top of the portal, enter **network security groups**.
 Select **Network security groups** in the search results.

 >**Note**: In the search results for Network security groups, you may see Network security groups (classic).
 Select Network security groups.